jamubc/Element-Selector-tree-tool/README.md

 A powerful userscript that provides developer-friendly CSS selectors for any DOM element with visual highlighting and a hierarchical tree view.​

-Why it’s useful :thinking:: Click any element to copy a precise, unique selector so AI or automation can generate a working userscript faster with fewer mistakes.​
+Why it’s useful: Click any element to copy a precise, unique selector so AI or automation can generate a working userscript faster with fewer mistakes.​